scottfeldmanpeabody/strava/README.md

 ![](https://github.com/scottfeldmanpeabody/strava/blob/master/images/Suck_It_Up_Ascent.png)</br>
 *The appropriate bike to ride on Suck It Up Ascent isn't as clear from the satellite image*

 While I can think of other ways ot solve this problem (including Strava just crowd sourcing the groupings from its users), I wanted to see if I could model road bike vs. mountain bike segments.

 ### How long will it take?

-Many segements are rather short, a mile or less, but some map out an entire ride.
+While many segements are rather short, a mile or less, some map out an entire ride:

 ![](https://github.com/scottfeldmanpeabody/strava/blob/master/images/buffalo_brain_loop.png) <br/>
-*[The Buffalo Brain Loop](https://www.strava.com/segments/2490347) is almost a complete ride*
+*[The Buffalo Brain Loop](https://www.strava.com/segments/2490347) is almost a complete ride minus the short trip to the parking lot*

 Had I never ridden this before, it would be nice to know how long it will take me to complete this ride.
 Or, alternatively, what's a good time with which to challenge myself with?
-Strava allows to view the "leaderboard" and see everyone's best time on a given segment.
+Strava allows you to view the "leaderboard" and see everyone's best time on a given segment.
 And it even allows you to filter down to atheletes you are following.
 But still, how do I know how an average time of mine will compare to any one other rider's best time?
-Accordingly, I've developed a model that will estimate your time on a segment you haven't ridden in comparison to a rider you have ridden with before
+Below, I've developed a model that will estimate your time on a segment you haven't ridden in comparison to a rider you have ridden with before

 ## Data collection